 Gutters don’t just keep water out of your basement.
 They also help at the top of your house.
 Without gutters, some of the water that travels over your eaves is likely to seep behind the boards that protect your attic, allowing moisture to accumulate at the top of your house.

 Moisture around a home’s foundation creates an ideal breeding place for insects, such as termites and ants.
 Gutters and downspouts channel that water away from the foundation, making your home less attractive to bugs.

 4. Gutters keep water from pouring down on you and your guests

-Lastly, without gutters, rain water and melting snow comes down off of the roof right where it falls.
+Lastly, without gutters, rainwater and melting snow comes down from the roof right where it falls.
 That can mean rivers of water cascading down on your head as you’re entering or exiting your home.
 Gutters divert this water to downspouts at the corners of your house, so you’ll stay dry when you’re opening your front door.

 Whether to invest in gutters is a decision that needs to be carefully considered.
 You don’t want to save a few hundred dollars today, only to spend thousands to repair water damage later.

 Mosquitoes and summer seem to go hand in hand, but it doesn’t have...

 Are you aware of the animals that could be getting inside your...